sailohitaksh-cryptic/Stand-up-Comedy-Transcripts-Analysis-using-NLP/README.md

 The data used in this project consists of transcripts from various stand-up comedians, which can be found in the data directory.
 The transcripts were scraped from Scraps From The Loft and IMDb.

 ### Conclusion
 This project demonstrates how natural language processing techniques can be used to analyze text data and generate new text.
-We hope this serves as a useful resource for those interested in text analysis and generation.
+I hope this serves as a useful resource for those interested in text analysis and generation.